microsoft/tolerant-php-parser/docs/HowItWorks.md

 ## Parser
 The parser reads in Tokens provided by the lexer to produce the resulting Syntax Tree.
 The parser uses a combination of top-down and bottom-up parsing.
-In particular, most constructs are parsed in a top-down fashion, which keeps the this keeps the code simple and readable/maintainable (by humans :wink:) over time.
+In particular, most constructs are parsed in a top-down fashion, which keeps the code simple and readable/maintainable (by humans :wink:) over time.
 The one exception to this is expressions, which are parsed bottom-up.
 We also hold onto our current `ParseContext`, which lets us know, for instance, whether we are parsing `ClassMembers`, or `TraitMembers`, or something else; holding onto this `ParseContext`